defold/extender/server/README.md

    ```
 Tag push triggres Github workflow that build and push to private Docker registry new Docker image.
 For more details, see [docker workflow](../.github/workflows/docker-env-build.yml).

+In case if new version of base image will be release do not forget to update tag version in `.server/build-socker.sh`.

 # Deployment notes

 ## How to configure remote hosts